What is ECNL? Everything You Need to Know

 - ECNL Girls Regional League: Approximately 840 teams

-- ECNL Boys Regional League: – Approximately 230 teams
+- ECNL Boys Regional League: Approximately 230 teams

-History of Elite Clubs National League
+What is the History of Elite Clubs National League?

 As mentioned above, it was established in 2009 but, at the time, exclusively for young female soccer players.

-It was founded by high-level soccer teams from across the country who “recognized a need for change in, and a specific dedication to, improving the everyday environment for top American female, young soccer players.”
+It was founded by high-level soccer teams from across the country who “recognized a need for change in, and a specific dedication to, improving the everyday environment for top American female, young soccer players.

 To become a member, youth soccer clubs must go through a rigorous application process and demonstrate their high level of play.
+ECNL did just that.

-Playing in the ECNL
+What It’s Like Playing in the ECNL?

 ECNL draws thousands of boys and girls soccer players across more than 100 member clubs.